 To starve a narcissist of supply, it is recommended to not feed them with any drama, conflict, aggrandizement or attention, nor respond to any of their attempts to provoke reactions in you.
 Instead, seek to be as boring, dull, uninteresting and plain as possible, which will eventually lead them to seek their sources of supply elsewhere.

 In the therapeutic and recovery space, this is sometimes also known as Gray Rock tactics – where you’re being as dull and boring and lifeless as possible like a gray rock – to intentionally NOT feed the narcissist with what they want.
-It’s a very real tactic and if done gradually, subtly and with cunning, can be used to get rid of a narcissist from your life.
+It’s a very real tactic and if done gradually, subtly and with cunning, can be used to get rid of a narcissist from your life, and also to temporarily handle a narc ex you might happen to bump into in public.

 Let’s go through the different ways of starving a narcissist of their supply so they get their “fix” from other people instead.